threatstream/django-pg-current-timestamp-legacy/README.md

 ## Caveat Emptor

 Presently there several edge cases to be aware of.

+### Fake-ish timestamps because we don't know the actual value for db `CURRENT_TIMESTAMP`

 The timestamp returned after saving a `DateTimeField` model attribute of the `auto_now/auto_now_add` variety, or a field set to `CurrentTimestamp()` will not be the real value from the database.
 It will be a timestamp generated using Django's `timezone.now()`.
 To get the real timestamp it is necessary to retrieve the object fresh from the database.

+### `django_pg_current_timestamp.init()`

+Keep django_pg_current_timestamp initialization at the end of settings.py to avoid side-effects which can cause oddities in django behavior.
+This is due to the monkey patching we do on django.